leywino/QsRotate/README.md

 **QsRotate** is a minimal Android app that adds a Quick Settings tile for controlling screen rotation.
 No need to dig through system settings — just swipe down and tap!

+> ❓ **Why this app?**
+> Auto-rotate wasn’t working reliably in my tablet's launcher (Nova), especially while switching between portrait (for reading manga/books) and landscape (for watching anime/videos).
+So I built QsRotate to fix that in the cleanest way possible.

 Designed for simplicity and speed, QsRotate requires only the **Modify system settings** permission.

+---

 ## ✨ Features